codesyntax/cs.auth.facebook/README.txt

 Installation and getting started
 -----------------------------------

-Add `cs.auth.twitter` to your buildout.cfg's eggs list.
+Add `cs.auth.facebook` to your buildout.cfg's eggs list.
 It will install all required dependencies.

 You have to add a configuration similar to this to the `[instance]` section of your buildout file::